TOPEKA, Kan. (WIBW) -- The Golden Giants have been a summer baseball staple in Topeka since the club's inception in 2012.

 "I was excited," Jason said.
 "Me and him have been looking forward to coaching together for our whole lives.
 I know he had a blast out here before so I was looking forward to coming out here and doing it with him."

-JB is no stranger to the city or the team, having transferred to Washburn from the University of Puget Sound after playing with the Golden Giants in the summer of 2014.
+JB is no stranger to the city or to the team, having transferred to Washburn from the University of Puget Sound after playing with the Golden Giants in the summer of 2014.
 He played with the team the next two summers as well.

 Jason stayed on the west coast attending California State-Fullerton, where he's heading into his senior year.